bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 <!-- b-modal-popover.vue -->
 ```

-## Lazy loading and Static modals
+## Lazy loading and static modals

 By default, modals will not render their content in the document until they are shown (lazily
 rendered).
 Modals are rendered appended to the `<body>` element (via the use of
 [PortalVue](https://portal-vue.linusb.org/)) inside a modal target `<div>` when they are visible.
-`<b-modal>` components will not affect layout, as they render as a placeholder comment
+`<b-modal>` components will not affect layout, as they render as a placeholder comment node
-node (`<!---->`).
+(`<!---->`).

 Modals can be rendered _in-place_ in the document (without PortalVue), where the `<b-modal>`
 component is placed, by setting the `static` prop to `true`.
-Note that the content of the modal
+Note that the content of the modal will
-will be rendered in the DOM even if the modal is not visible/shown when `static` is `true`.
-To
+be rendered in the DOM even if the modal is not visible/shown when `static` is `true`.
+To make
-make `static` modals lazy rendered, also set the `lazy` prop to `true`.
-The modal will then appear
+`static` modals lazy rendered, also set the `lazy` prop to `true`.
+The modal will then appear in the
-in the document _only_ when it is visible.
-Note, when in `static` mode, placement of the
+document _only_ when it is visible.
+Note, when in `static` mode, placement of the `<b-modal>`
-`<b-modal>` component may affect layout.
+component may affect layout.

 The `lazy` prop will have no effect if the prop `static` is not `true` (non-static modals will
-always be lazily rendered)
+always be lazily rendered).

 ## Styling, options, and customization